 His observation was not codified until the nineteenth century, when an economist applied the term “Gresham’s Law” to the concept.

 If ever there was an example of this “law” in action, what happened to U.S. pre-1965 minted silver coinage has to be it!

 When precious metals’ prices were getting stronger in the late ‘70s, I would buy several hundred dollars’ worth of rolled coins from the local bank.
-I would remove the silver coins, refill the rolls with the correct face amount coinage, and return them, collecting quite a bit of silver in the process.
+I would remove the silver coins (and sometimes, clean them), refill the rolls with the correct face amount coinage, and return them, collecting quite a bit of silver in the process.
 After a few years of doing this from time to time, the 90% silver coins became less and less common.

 My final effort at sorting rolls of coins from the bank was 2 years ago and it produced meager results.
 I spent $2,000 for the rolls, and found only two U.S. dimes, a George Washington silver quarter, and – a real keeper – a worn Ben Franklin 90% silver half dollar!
 Gresham’s Law drove circulating silver coins from “endangered species” to virtual extinction.

 The last time I actually got a silver coin amongst my change for a purchase was at Costco over a decade ago!
 It is taped to my computer screen.

 Nowadays, in the United States, Canada, and the United Kingdom, coins containing silver, but having no collectible value are known as “junk silver.”
 Of course, the word junk is misleading.
 Rare coin dealers started using that label back in the 1970s because the coins do not carry the hefty premiums of numismatic coins.
 But their silver content makes them anything but junk.